This is the fifth post in my Writing Gratitude Countdown.

 d.
 Get a once-over for you first 50 pages.
 Or your whole manuscript.

-Believe it–writers are generous people. #PitchWars is a contest where over 100 authors volunteer to read submitted manuscripts and fight over the privilege of working with their favorite over the next three months.
+Believe it–writers are generous people. #PitchWars was a contest where over 100 authors volunteer to read submitted manuscripts and fought over the privilege of working with their favorite over the next three months.
 For a taste of what these generous writers are like, check out my fellow Winged Pen mentors here.

 Some mentors even offer feedback to manuscripts they didn’t take on.
 I really appreciated hints I got back from my almost-mentors that my story was starting too late.
 It’s easy to write a few more chapters for the beginning once you have feedback like that.